 Dating back to the 16th century, Oribe ware pottery is rarely found outside of Japanese ceramics.
 The brilliant green of Oribe surfaces is due to a glaze rich in copper.
 During the firing, the copper reacts in the heat of the kiln with silica in the clay, producing a transparent glaze surface with a distinctive emerald colour.

-Often the unglazed areas of an Oribe ware pot are decorated with iron brush strokes which, when fired, become a bold orange or rust-red colour after firing, contrasting beautifully with the cool green glaze.
+Often the unglazed areas of an Oribe ware pot are decorated with iron brush strokes which, when fired, become a bold orange or rust-red colour, contrasting beautifully with the cool green glaze.